 This bill amends various sections of Arkansas law regarding the qualifications and regulations for polygraph examiners, voice stress analysis examiners, private investigators, and private security agencies.
-Key changes include the removal of "crime involving moral turpitude" from the list of disqualifying offenses for applicants seeking licensure as polygraph and voice stress analysis examiners, as well as for private investigators and security personnel.
+Key changes include the removal of "crime involving moral turpitude" from the list of disqualifying offenses for applicants seeking licensure as polygraph and voice stress analysis examiners, as well as for private security officers.
 Instead, the focus is placed on felonies, Class A misdemeanors, and crimes involving violence.
 Additionally, the bill introduces a requirement for refresher training for commissioned security officers and school security officers each year.

 Act 678: 17-39-202(2), 17-39-206(b), 17-39-211(10), 17-39-304(5), 17-39-306(11), 17-40-103(a), 17-40-208(e), 17-40-307(a), 17-40-339, 17-40-340, 17-40-344, 17-40-350(c), 19-6-301(40)